DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 ## Why would we use them?
 "Why would this ever be useful at all?", you might be wondering.
 Well octrees are used in quite a few different topics.
 It's used for accelerating rendering, checking collisions, storing geographical data,... .
 What I currently will be using it for is spatial partitioning.
 Once again, I'll start with quadtrees to make it easier to understand.
-Let's say you're making making some kind of algorithm that simulates a big crowd of people moving in a direction without ever making contact (or just flocking).
+Let's say you're making some kind of algorithm that simulates a big crowd of people moving in a direction without ever making contact (or just flocking).
 What would you need for this?
 Let's start with 1 person, his name will be John.
 He's in a room with 100 people.
 You want to know the location of every person within a radius of 1 meter from John.
 We do this so John knows how to continue moving without hitting someone else.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/b82b9697-2def-408e-b481-1f7153bca3ed" />